 After originating in Wuhan, Hubei in China, the virus is spreading fast.
-Reports today stated that there have been more than 17,000 cases reported around the world, with more than 100 confirmed in 20 countries besides China.
+Reports today stated that there have been more than 90,000 cases reported around the world, with more than 100 confirmed cased in the United States.
 The World Health Organization (WHO) has declared the epidemic a global health emergency and acknowledged that it poses a serious threat beyond Chinese borders.

 While the CDC states that an immediate risk within the United States is low, actions geared towards coronavirus prevention should be taken.
 Read on for facts about the symptoms, its origination and ways to prevent its spread.

 Ccoronavirus symptoms present similar to those of common colds and the flu.
 These include coughing, sneezing, a runny nose, sore throat, headache, shortness of breath and fever.
 Symptoms present in as little as two days after exposure to two weeks.